THIS MODULE IS FOR THOSE WORKING TOWARD ADVANCED DIPLOMA CERTIFICATION

 Location of the practicum

-Owing to the nature of this particular practical event, and the need for the inclusion of internal and external examiners, we do not envisage running level three modules event outside the UK before 2025.
+Owing to the nature of this particular practical event and the need for the inclusion of internal and external examiners, we do not envisage running a level three modules event outside the UK before 2025.
 This is because we must be able to guarantee the quality of the event and all associated assessments.
-Our canine location is currently based in Lyndhurst, within the New Forest, UK.
+Our canine location is based in Lyndhurst, New Forest, UK.

 We are happy to take national and international students, but all students MUST be proficient in all aspects of the English language (both written and spoken) so as to ensure that they can make the most of the course and its contents.
 The AOI will not be held responsible for any language challenges that arise, and no refunds will be made on these grounds.
 As a guide, we typically expect students to have skills equivalent to IELTS with an overall score of 6.5 (or equivalent).